mahebbar/MayaOnlineAPIGuide/README.md

 * For a POST operation to create a new resource, the location header in the HTTP response must contain the complete URL to be used for subsequent PUT, GET, and DELETE commands.
 * The HTTP POST response to a create request must have a 200 return code and a location header containing the URI of the newly created resource in the HTTP header.

+#### PUT

+Updates the specified resource with new information.
+The data that is included in the PUT operation replaces the previous data.

+* The PUT operation cannot be used to create a new resource.
+* The request body of a PUT operation must contain the complete representation of the mandatory attributes of the resource in XML format.

+#### DELETE

+Deletes a resource.

+* If you delete a resource that has already been deleted, a 404 Not Found response is returned.
+* The HTTP DELETE operation should not have a request body.
+If information is passed in a GET request, query parameters must be used instead.